-In the event that the renter, its caterer, or any other vendor uses a beverage service, the beverage service must carry comprehensive general liability insurance, including liquor liability with a limit of liability not less than $1,000,000, and the renter or caterer must carry host liquor liability coverage as a part of its general liability insurance.￼
+In the event that the renter, its caterer, or any other vendor uses a beverage service, the beverage service must carry comprehensive general liability insurance, including liquor liability with a limit of liability not less than $1,000,000.
+The renter or caterer must also carry host liquor-liability coverage as a part of its general liability insurance.￼

-Certificates of insurance can be sent to Amy Adkins, Museum Rentals Manager, via regular mail to: The Exploratorium, Piers 15/17, San Francisco, CA 94111, by email to firstname.lastname@example.org￼
+Certificates of insurance can be sent to Amy Adkins, Museum Rentals Manager, via regular mail to: The Exploratorium, Pier 17, Suite 100, San Francisco, CA 9411-1455 or by email￼.

-All insurance certificates must be received at least 2 weeks in advance of the event.￼
+All insurance certificates must be received at least two weeks in advance of the event.￼

 FOOD & BEVERAGE POLICIES

-The Exploratorium’s list of approved caterers will include those offering beverage service options.
+The Exploratorium’s list of approved caterers will include those offering beverage-service options.
 Any alcohol must be poured by a licensed, insured bartender.
 Although a bartending service will manage the distribution of alcohol, the event sponsor is ultimately responsible for the safety of all its invitees, guests, agents, or subcontractors, including for the distribution of alcohol.
 Absolutely no alcohol may be served to minors.
-The Exploratorium reserves the right to confiscate alcohol and any illicit substances from underage attendees, and contact the appropriate authorities if deemed necessary.
+The Exploratorium reserves the right to confiscate alcohol and any illicit substances from underage attendees and to contact the appropriate authorities if deemed necessary.

-The museum does not have available storage areas, so rental deliveries and pick-up must be made the same day as the event unless previously arranged with the Museum Rentals Manager.
-There will be a charge for equipment that is not removed from the museum post-event.
-Upon arrival, delivery vehicles should approach the entrance to Pier 17, alert Security of their arrival, and await directions to their drop-off location.
-Deliveries may be made prior to the museum’s closing with advance approval from the Museum Rentals Department, but floor setup may not begin until the general public has cleared the area at 5:30 PM.
+The museum does not have available storage areas, so rental deliveries and pickups must be made the same day as the event unless previously arranged with the Museum Rentals Manager.
+There will be a charge for equipment that is not removed from the museum after the event has concluded.
+Upon arrival, delivery vehicles should approach the entrance to Pier 17, alert security of their arrival, and await directions to their drop-off location.
+Deliveries may be made prior to the museum’s closing with advance approval from the Museum Rentals department, but floor setup may not begin until the general public has cleared the area at 5:30 p.m.

 Caterers and suppliers are required to load out all equipment and supplies by the end of the contracted hours so the museum can open for normal office operation by 9:00 a.m. on the day after the event.

-When renting the Bay Observatory, the Observatory kitchen is available to use as a catering kitchen.
+When renting the Fisher Bay Observatory, the Observatory kitchen is available to use as a catering kitchen.
 This room, which is a multiuse area, must be left at least as clean as it was found.
 Please observe the posted guidelines.
-When the Observatory is not included in a rental, please coordinate with the Museum Rentals Department to identify the ideal location for prep during your event.
+When the Fisher Bay Observatory is not included in a rental, please coordinate with the Museum Rentals department to identify the ideal location for prep during your event.